-Protecting and Establishing Native Trees, Shrubs & Thicket species
+Protecting and Establishing Native Trees, Shrubs and Thicket Species

 If viewing on a Cell Phone, turn the phone sideways for better orientation of article and pictures.
 If the article isn’t displaying well, it will display properly on a laptop, tablet, or desktop computer.